 The applicant is responsible for collecting all materials and submitting them as one packet (minus letters of recommendation) before October 15, 2019.

 About ANU and the Futures Scheme Grant

 Located in Canberra, the capital of Australia, the Australian National University is the top research university in Australia.
 The School of Sociology is ranked 13th in the world (QS World Rankings 2018).
 The Futures Scheme Grant is a strategic initiative at ANU that funds high-impact multi-year projects for early and mid-career researchers.

 *About the Commitment from Participating U.S. Institutions

 The commitment from the Fellow's U.S. institution is minimal.
-We will be in residence at the institution for one week.
-Monetary support is appreciated but not expected.
-We do request office space.
-The time commitment is also minimal.
-The supporting faculty should agree to meet with Dr. Davis and Dr. Love and allow for a tour of their campus, department, and research laboratory.
+The supporting faculty should agree to host Dr. Davis and Dr. Love and allow office space for one week.
 Dr. Davis, Dr. Love, and the Fellow will be available to meet with students, give talks, and participate in the intellectual life of the institution as requested.
 It is crucial to the mission of these fellowships that supporting faculty agree to do this BEFORE we select their candidate.